 The economic powerhouse of Europe, Germany excels in science and technology and has the world’s third-largest import and export markets.
 Most major German cities have an English-medium international school, with large concentrations found around Frankfurt, Cologne and Berlin.

-Across the country, there are 79 IB World Schools, of which 72 are authorised to offer the International Baccalaureate Diploma and 10 to offer three IB programmes.
-Of these, 71 teach in English, seven provide instruction in German and English and one teaches in German.
+Across the country, there are 84 IB World Schools, of which 79 are authorised to offer the International Baccalaureate Diploma.

 Many schools offer the curriculums of Britain, America and France, while Japanese, Swiss and Czech schools can also be found.
 Several schools, including International School of Bremen and International School on the Rhine, offer the IB Diploma alongside British and American programmes.
 Other schools teach both German and international curriculums.